bitcraze/crazyflie-firmware/docs/functional-areas/sensor-to-control/configure_estimator_controller.md

 To activate a specific estimator, set the `stabilizer.estimator` parameter to the appropriate value based on the `StateEstimatorType`.

-The parameter can be set from the python client, the python lib or from an app in the Crazyflie.
+The parameter can be set from the [python client](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/), the [python lib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/) or from [an app in on-board the Crazyflie](/docs/userguides/app_layer.md).

 ### Default estimator

 The complementary estimator is the default estimator.

-Some decks require the kalman estimator and it is automatically activated when one of these decks are detected.
-The activated estimator is based on the .requiredEstimator member of the DeckDriver API.
+Some decks require the Kalman estimator and it is automatically activated when one of these decks are detected.
+The activated estimator is based on the `.requiredEstimator` member of [the DeckDriver API](/docs/userguides/deck.md).

 ### Setting default estimator at compile time